ameygokhale/Cyber-Portfolio-AmeyGokhale/labs/arp-spoofing-bettercap/README.md

-# Bettercap Setup & ARP Spoofing — Quick Guide (Sanitized)
+# Bettercap Setup & ARP Spoofing

 This README walks through the steps to set up **bettercap** on Kali Linux and perform ARP spoofing (up to enabling ARP spoofing in full-duplex).
 All example screenshots included in this package have been **sanitized** to remove IPs, MACs and other sensitive on-screen data.